Aliases for PABPC4 Gene

 GeneCards Summary for PABPC4 Gene

-PABPC4 (Poly(A) Binding Protein, Cytoplasmic 4 (Inducible Form)) is a Protein Coding gene.
-Among its related pathways are RNA transport and Deadenylation-dependent mRNA decay.
+PABPC4 (Poly(A) Binding Protein Cytoplasmic 4) is a Protein Coding gene.
+Among its related pathways are Deadenylation-dependent mRNA decay and RNA transport.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is PABPC1.

 UniProtKB/Swiss-Prot for PABPC4 Gene